jonnor/datascience-master/tip360/presentation.md

 ## Feasibility

-Possible to implement a sensor node with production, installation and running cost under 1000 NOK.
+**Possible** to implement a sensor node with production, installation and running cost under 1000 NOK.

-By running only on battery and using cellular connectivity.
+By running *only on battery* and using *cellular connectivity*.

+Existing research indicates identification of noise source possible using standard 1/3 octave acoustic measurement.

 ## Learned